How To Use Mica Powders In Epoxy Resin

 Use a spatula or a stirring stick to blend the powder into the resin, avoiding vigorous stirring that can trap air.
 Slow and careful mixing also helps to prevent the mica particles from sinking to the bottom.

-Use a Suitable Resin
+Use a Good Resin

 Different resins have varying viscosities and curing times, which can affect how mica powder is suspended in the mixture.